-This publishing initiative brings together the uniqueness of the novella and various memorable movies from the history of cinema.
+This publishing initiative brings together the uniqueness of the novella and various memorable classic movies from the history of cinema.

 The word ‘novella’ comes from the Italian for ‘novel.’
 It has been interpreted in various ways including ‘a long short story’ or a ‘short novel’.
 It can be traced back to the early renaissance in Italy and France.
 Giovanni Boccaccio wrote ‘The Decameron’ in 1353.
 This comprises 100 tales of ten people fleeing the black death.
 It was not until the 18th and 19th centuries that the novella emerged as a literary genre.

 A key feature of the novella is its limited punctuation.
-There are no chapter headings and no breaks apart from spaces where the author needs to show a scene change.
+There are no chapter headings and no breaks apart from spaces where the author needs to show a change of scene and/or time.

-The modern tale is transferred to London and features the charismatic Ella van Houten and Harry, who is guilt ridden following the death of his wife.
+The first, ‘Lunch with Harry’, pays tribute to one of the great films produced by Hollywood.
+Made in 1961, ‘Breakfast at Tiffany’s’ was based on the novella written by Truman Capote.
+It produced a mesmeric performance by Audrey Hepburn.
+The modern tale is transferred to London and features the charismatic Ella van Houten and Harry, who is guilt-ridden following the death of his wife.
 They meet in Regent Street in unusual circumstances.
 Their growing relationship parallels their search for a model of the Mexican general, Santa Anna, who burned ‘The Alamo’ to the ground.